 Enjoy Pizza In Turin Where The Locals Eat

 Well, you can’t come to Italy and not have a pizza!
-I booked a lovely little apartment in Turin city centre and the owner recommended Ristorante Sicomoro, saying it’s where she goes every Sunday for a big family lunch.
-Well, when a local recommends a pizza place, you know it must be the real deal.
+I booked a lovely little apartment in the city centre and asked the owner where to eat in Turin.
+The owner recommended Ristorante Sicomoro, saying it’s where she goes every Sunday for a big family lunch.
+Well, when a local recommends a pizza place, you know it must be the real deal!
 I enjoyed lunch there on my final day in Turin, and can confirm that the pizza was absolutely incredible!!
 I can’t say whether it’s the best pizza in Turin as I didn’t try any others… but I’d return in a heartbeat to eat it again!